-Hence, the legal concept of corruption it not limited to payment of bribes, but rather to offering, promising, requesting or receiving any 'undue advantage' (a similar concept to the idea of 'anything of value' established by the US Foreign Corrupt Practices Act).
-The mere promise of payment or the mere solicitation of an undue advantage for the official, or a related person or entity, in order that the official act or refrain from acting in the exercise of his official duties, qualifies as corruption.
-The penalties for corruption range from two to 12 years' imprisonment plus a fine.
+Hence, the legal concept of corruption it not limited to payment of bribes, but rather to offering, promising, requesting or receiving any 'undue advantage'.
+The mere promise of payment or solicitation of an undue advantage for the official, or a related person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties, qualifies as corruption.
 Corruption, however, is not only a matter of criminal law, but has several civil implications.
 Even when the criminal offenders are absolved, their acts of corruption may have civil implications.

-The relevant laws dealing with the civil consequences of corruption on contracts are the following.
+The relevant laws dealing with the civil consequences of corruption on contracts are:

-- The Public Bid Act (Law N8,666/93), which establishes that contracts resulting from public tenders are null and void in case of any illegality in the tender procedure (article 49, paragraphs 1 and 2). - The Anti-Corruption Act, also called the Clean Company Act (Law N12,846/13), establishes an entire system of civil and administrative liabilities for companies involved in bribery, including a broad set of consequences of corruption on contracts with the public administration.
-The Anti-Corruption Act also introduced in the Brazilian legal system the 'leniency' mechanism, allowing companies that agree to cooperate with legal authorities (disclosing information and documents proving the acts of corruption) to enter into leniency agreements for the indemnification of state-entities harmed by corruption. - The Improbity Act (Law N8,429/92), which punishes illicit enrichment of public officials as well as the losses caused to the public treasury as a result of any illicit conduct.
-Sanctions for acts of improbity are applicable not only to public officials, but also to third parties (individuals or legal entities) who have induced or contributed to the wrongdoing, or who in any way have benefited from such act, and vary from confiscation of assets or profits that may have been unduly obtained to the detriment of the public treasury to payment of fines or prohibition to enter into contracts with the government, among others.

-• The Brazilian Civil Code (Law N10,406/2002), which governs private contracts in general and contains several provisions that may apply to contracts tainted by corruption, as it is also applicable to certain contracts entered by state-owned companies (especially semi-public corporations).
+- the Public Bid Act (Law No. 8,666/93), which establishes that contracts resulting from public tenders are null and void in the case of any illegality in the tender procedure (article 49, paragraphs 1 and 2); - the Anti-Corruption Act, also called the Clean Company Act (Law No. 12,846/13), establishes an entire system of civil and administrative liabilities for companies involved in bribery, including a broad set of consequences of corruption on contracts with the public administration.
+The Anti-Corruption Act also introduced in the Brazilian legal system the 'leniency' mechanism, allowing companies that agree to cooperate with legal authorities (disclosing information and documents proving the acts of corruption) to enter into leniency agreements for the indemnification of state-entities harmed by corruption; - the Improbity Act (Law No. 8,429/92), which punishes illicit enrichment of public officials as well as the losses caused to the public treasury as a result of any illicit conduct.
+Sanctions for acts of improbity are applicable not only to public officials, but also to third parties (individuals or legal entities) who have induced or contributed to the wrongdoing, or who in any way have benefited from such act, and vary from confiscation of assets or profits that may have been unduly obtained to the detriment of the public treasury to payment of fines or prohibition to enter into contracts with the government, among others; and - the Brazilian Civil Code (Law No. 10,406/2002), which governs private contracts in general and contains several provisions that may apply to contracts tainted by corruption, as it is also applicable to certain contracts entered by state-owned companies (especially semi-public corporations).
 In short: contracts providing for corruption are null and void (articles 166 II, 167 and 187) and, therefore, unenforceable, whereas contracts procured by corruption are voidable (articles 145, 146 and 171 II) and can be enforced, if none of the parties seeks to avoid it.
-In case of voidable contracts, an innocent party can seek the revision of burdensome provisions obtained through corruption (articles 478 and 479) or claim damages for actual losses (article 403), undue payments (article 876) or unjust enrichment of the other party (article 884).
+In the case of voidable contracts, an innocent party can seek the revision of burdensome provisions obtained through corruption (articles 478 and 479) or claim damages for actual losses (article 403), undue payments (article 876) or unjust enrichment of the other party (article 884).